 Critchlow’s women are endowed by their creator with a redoubling power that echoes across different media: figures that emerge against the fresh page of a sketchbook as a network of willowy, animated lines or in the simple miniatures of the artist’s early work reappear in later, more technically ambitious paintings, unflinchingly meeting the viewer’s gaze.
 The rich strata of thinned oils that make up these recent canvases are evocative of the liquid dark of Velázquez but also of the somber meditations on desire and mortality found in Dutch still life traditions, which are echoed in the insect-bedeviled fruits and hazy mirrors that have of late joined Critchlow’s cast of characters.
 Well-versed in the seductive language of painting, Critchlow indulges viewers’ automatic equivocation of the female nude with endlessly available pleasure, while simultaneously breaking with the genre’s traditions to thwart these attempts at possession.

 Somaya Critchlow (b.
 1993, London) lives and works in London.
 She obtained her BA in Painting at the University of Brighton before joining The Royal Drawing School in London, where she earned a Postgraduate Diploma in 2017.
-Maximillian William recently debuted her first solo exhibition in London, Underneath a Bebop Moon (2020).
-Her first solo exhibition in Zürich, Blow-Up is on view at Galerie Gregor Staiger.
-Her prior solo shows include Sincere for Synonym at Fortnight Institute, New York (2019).
+Her solo shows include Blow-Up at Galerie Gregor Staiger, Zürich (2021), Underneath a Bebop Moon at Maximillian William, London (2020) and Sincere for Synonym at Fortnight Institute, New York (2019).
 Two person and group shows featuring her work include Mixing It Up: Painting Today, Hayward Gallery, London (2021); Get Lifted!
 Organised by Hilton Als, Karma, New York (2021); Ellen Berkenblit / Somaya Critchlow, Grice Bench, Los Angeles (2021); (Nothing But) Flowers at Karma, New York (2020); and Role Play at Maximillian William, London (2019).
 Critchlow’s work is featured in collections including the Baltimore Museum of Art; RISD Museum, Providence; Hammer Museum, Los Angeles; ICA Miami and the Sainsbury Centre for Visual Art, Norwich.